acumos/acumos-onnx-client/docs/tutorial/index.rst

 In this directory, you cand find :

-        - ModelName_OnnxModelOnboarding.py : Python file used to onboard a model in Acumos by CLI and/or to dump the model bundle locally
+- ModelName_OnnxModelOnboarding.py : Python file used to onboard a model in Acumos by CLI and/or to dump the model bundle locally.
 - Dumped Model directory(model bundle) : Directory that contains all the required files nedded by an Acumos platform.
-        - Zipped model bundle(ModelName.zip) : zip file (build from Dumped Model directory) ready to be onboarded in Acumos.
+- Zipped model bundle(ModelName.zip) : zip file (built from Dumped Model directory) ready to be onboarded in Acumos.
 - ModelName_OnnxClient directory : Directory that contains all the necessary files to create a client/server able to test & run your model.

 Then The last thing to do is to drag and drop the Zipped model bundle in the "ON-BOARDING BY WEB" page of Acumos or use the browse function to on-board your model.